 CMS established the Hospital Value-Based Purchasing Program (HVBP) in 2012 to reward hospitals for high-quality care.
 The program aims to incentivize higher quality care by reimbursing providers based on four quality measures:

 - Clinical care

 - Care coordination

 The HVBP reimbursement model is a stark contrast to traditional fee-for-service payments, which instead reward providers based on the volume, not value, of their services.
 This alternative payment model is just one of several different CMS incentive-based reimbursement programs intended to improve healthcare quality.

 In 2015, for instance, CMS introduced the Merit-Based Incentive Payment System (MIPS) to determine payment adjustments—including both bonuses and penalties—based on quality performance.
 CMS has tested other quality-based reimbursement models, as well, like the Comprehensive Care for Joint Replacement (CJR) model.
 This model aims to improve care quality and lower costs for Medicare beneficiaries undergoing hip and knee replacements.

 The quality improvement initiatives listed here are just a small fraction of the dozens that have been implemented throughout the past 40 or so years.
-Watch our on-demand webinar, Value-Based Care in 2019 and Beyond to learn more about how one of these recent quality improvement initiatives will continue to impact the U.S. healthcare industry.
+Read our blog post on value-based care to learn more about how one of these recent quality improvement initiatives will continue to impact the U.S. healthcare industry.